aristocratos/bashtop/README.md

 Bashtop now has theme support and a function to download missing local themes from repository.

 See [themes](themes) folder for available themes.

+The builtin theme downloader places the default themes in `$HOME/.config/bashtop/themes`.
+User created themes should be placed in `$HOME/.config/bashtop/user_themes` to be safe from overwrites.

 Let me know if you want to contribute with new themes.